romz-pl/nqueens/README.md

 # N-Queens example with AMPL and HiGHS with amplpy

-## This code is based on nqueens repo https://github.com/fdabrandao/streamlit-nqueens
+## The following repo is the basis of this code: https://github.com/fdabrandao/streamlit-nqueens